QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 import requests
 ```

-## Connecting to testnet
+## Connecting to the testnet
-Since we would like to be as close to actual Main IOTA network we will use IOTA testnet.
-IOTA testnet is supposed to be almost identical in operating as mainnet but has faster confirmation times and is reset regularly, so tokens used there have no value.
+Since we would like to be as close to the actual Main IOTA network as possible, we will use the IOTA testnet.
+The IOTA testnet is almost identical to the mainnet but has faster confirmation times and is reset regularly, so tokens used there have no value.
 Here is a list of example testnet nodes:

 * http://p103.iotaledger.net:14700
 * https://testnet140.tangle.works:443
 * http://p101.iotaledger.net:14700

-Please note that they could be down or unresponsive.
+Please note that the nodes are down or unresponsive at times.

 ## Configuration
-To execute code in this tutorial we need to setup few parameters at the beginning:
+To execute the code in this tutorial we need to define a few parameters at the beginning:
  * depth: int - Depth at which to attach the bundle.
 From docs: "The input value is depth, which basically determines how many bundles to go back to for finding the transactions to approve.
 The higher your depth value, the more "babysitting" you do for the network (as you have to confirm more transactions)."
- * uri: string - address of a testnet node in a format as in the example above.
+ * uri: string - address of a testnet node in the same format as in the example above.

 ```python